vegaprotocol/specs/non-protocol-specs/0006-erc20-governance-token-staking.md

 - There will be APIs to query `Stake_Deposited` and `Stake_Removed` events that have been processed by the network
 - Both governance and delegation will need to handle the fact that the stake account balance can be reduced without warning if a user unstakes tokens.

-Note: the behaviour of delegation is covered in [staking and delegation]() TODO: link, and the use of stake to determine a party's weight in governance votes is covered in [governance](../protocol/0028-governance.md).
+Note: the behaviour of delegation is covered in [staking and delegation](../protocol/0059-simple-staking-and-delegation.md), and the use of stake to determine a party's weight in governance votes is covered in [governance](../protocol/0028-governance.md).

+### Staking event queue

 ## Ethereum network (Solidity contracts)